spabinger/BioinformaticsAndGenomeAnalyses2017/practical1.md

     samtools view <bam.file> | less

 __(*)__ How many reads are in the BAM file? <br/>
-Is there another way to count the reads (check the samtools view parameters - look for -v)
+Is there another way to count the reads (check the samtools flagstat)

     samtools view <file.bam> | grep -v "^#" | wc -l
-    samtools flagstat <file.bam>

 __(*)__ Answer the following questions by investigating the SAM file
 * Print only the SAM header